JaviFiallos/simple-calculator-springboot-thymeleaf/README.md

 # calculator
 > Calculator in Java Spring with Spring Boot and Thymeleaf

 ## General info
-This simple application allow to execute basic mathematical operations.
-It was created to practise Thymeleaf and Spring Boot.
+This simple application allows you to execute basic mathematical operations.
+It was created to practice Thymeleaf and Spring Boot.

 ## Technologies
+* Java 17
 * Maven
-* Spring Boot 1.5.9
+* Spring Boot 3.2.5
-* Thymeleaf 3.0.2
+* Thymeleaf

 ## Setup
-1. Clone github repository <br />
+1. Clone this GitHub repository
-2. Download maven dependencies <br />
-3. Hit run button <br />
+2. Run `mvn clean install` to download dependencies
+3. Start the application using your IDE or by running:

 ## Features
 * Addition